 Hypothyroidism occurs when levels of the two thyroid hormones, triiodothyronine (T3) and thyroxine (T4), are too low.
-Although changing your diet alone isn’t enough to restore normal thyroid hormone levels, avoiding some foods and eating more of others can help improve your body’s absorption of the hormones.
+Although changing your diet alone isn’t enough to restore normal thyroid hormone levels, avoiding some foods and eating more of others can improve your body’s absorption of these hormones.

-Many common foods and supplements contain compounds that interfere with thyroid functions.
-In general, it’s best to avoid the following foods and supplements:
+Many common foods and supplements contain compounds that interfere with thyroid function.
+In general, it’s best to avoid the following:

-- Soy: Studies suggest that phytoestrogens in soybeans and soy-rich foods may inhibit the activity of an enzyme that makes the thyroid hormones.
+Studies suggest that phytoestrogens in soybeans and soy-rich foods may inhibit the activity of an enzyme that makes thyroid hormones.
 One study found that women who consumed soy supplements were three times more likely to develop hypothyroidism.

-- Certain vegetables: Cruciferous vegetables that are rich in fiber like broccoli, cabbage, spinach, kale, and Brussels sprouts can inhibit thyroid drug absorption.
+Cruciferous vegetables that are rich in fiber, like broccoli, cabbage, spinach, kale, and Brussels sprouts, may inhibit thyroid medication absorption.
 Reducing the amounts of such produce in the morning right after taking your medication may help.

 Caffeine, tobacco, and alcohol can also influence the effectiveness of thyroid medicine.
 Ask your doctor for tips on how to regulate or reduce your consumption.

 Nutrient-rich foods that improve your health may also benefit your thyroid gland.
 Certain compounds and supplements may help as well.
 These include:

-- Selenium: Tiny amounts of selenium are needed for enzymes that make thyroid hormones to work properly.
+Tiny amounts of selenium are needed for the enzymes that make thyroid hormones to work properly.
 Eating selenium-rich foods, such as sunflower seeds or Brazil nuts, can be beneficial.

-- Tyrosine: This amino acid is used by the thyroid gland to produce T3 and T4.
+This amino acid is used by the thyroid gland to produce T3 and T4.
 Good sources of tyrosine are meats, dairy, and legumes.
 Taking a supplement may help, but ask your doctor beforehand.

-Hypothyroidism doesn’t prevent or limit you from following a certain health lifestyle.
-People with hypothyroidism can choose to be vegetarian, eat protein-rich foods, or avoid allergy-causing ingredients.
+Hypothyroidism doesn’t have to prevent or limit you from following a healthy lifestyle.
+People with hypothyroidism can choose to be vegetarian, eat protein-rich foods, and avoid ingredients that may cause an allergy.

-You may also decide to use alternative medicines.
-Some plant extracts, like ashwagandha (Withania somnifera), coleus (Coleus forskohlii), gotu kola (Centella asiatica), and guggul (Commiphora mukul) have been suggested to benefit some symptoms of hypothyroidism.
-But evidence to support these claims are limited.
+You may also decide to use alternative medicines for hypothyroidism.
+Some plant extracts, like ashwagandha (Withania somnifera), coleus (Coleus forskohlii), gotu kola (Centella asiatica), and guggul (Commiphora mukul), may ease symptoms of hypothyroidism.
+Evidence to support these claims are limited, however.
 Always speak with your doctor before making any big changes to your eating habits or before taking any supplements.
 Having your doctor routinely check your thyroid levels can also provide insight into how your lifestyle changes are affecting your thyroid and your overall metabolism.